 Investigate how to expand your IP rights

-There are international procedures for applying for patents, and for protecting trademarks and designs.
+There are both national and international procedures for applying for patents, and for protecting trademarks and designs.
 Investigate first if it makes sense to protect your product innovation in other countries.
 Do you have unregistered IP rights, such as copyrights?
 Check which rules apply in the export country.
 Also, consider the product requirements and legislation per country.

 Consult national IP registers